 With the extended school closures happening throughout the United States, many States, districts, schools, parents, families, and students are having to learn in entirely new ways and facing challenges when it comes to learning during these unprecedented times.
 It is important to provide continuity of learning and growth for all children and youth, particularly those with disabilities.
 Visit this website for information, tools, and resources to help educators, parents and families, and related service providers meet the educational, behavioral, and emotional needs of children and youth with disabilities through remote and virtual learning.

 The Capital District YMCA has extended care to cover “essential” workers.
 In addition to licensed health professionals, there are many other “essential” workers.
 For the complete list, please check here.
 Financial assistance is available – no family will be turned away from this program.
 This resource is available on a first-come, first-served basis.
 Please read the notice from the YMCA for more information.

 Brightside Up, Inc. is dedicated to providing resources to the community in order to improve the availability and quality of child care and to assist families in finding child care.
 As the local child care resource and referral agency (CCR&R) for New York’s Capital Region since 1989, Brightside Up provides these resources to Rensselaer County.
 Contact 518-426-7181 x306 & x315 if you are a first responder and need child care during the COVID-19 emergency.
 The capacity – per openings available – at this time they do not believe they will turn away any children.
 Ages 0-12.

-Grades 3-8 assessments suspended
+Grades 3-8 assessments and June Regents exams suspended.

 Contacting counseling staff while classes are cancelled